santi1s/Big-Data/Big-Data/Case-Management/Last-Quality-Response.md

-**Last Quality Response** gives you an opportunity to leave the customer with a good last impression.
+**Last Quality Response:** gives you an opportunity to leave the customer with a good last impression.
 Set the expectation that a closing email will be sent that captures the issue and resolution.
 This is something customer can always use if the issue happens again.
 1. Ensure a summary if the issue
 2. Make sure all mitigation/resolution steps are taken
-3. Show the customer how to avoid the issue in the future.
-(This gives additional confidence to the customer that the support provided is excellent)
+3. Show the customer how to avoid the issue in the future --> (This gives additional confidence to the customer that the support provided is excellent)

-LQR Should **Include**:
+LQR Should **Include:**
 1. Customers name
 2. Thank them for using Microsoft Products
 3. Description of the problem